 - Research whether or not you can remove a bird nest that's in a dangerous or hazardous place (when birds are not actively nesting).

 You want to encourage birds to nest in places that are safe for them and often chimneys, barbeque grills, gutters, drain pipes, dryer vents and doorways are not the best choice.
 These types of locations can be dangerous for birds and their young.
 While birds may make their nests in many places that are inconvenient, in most cases it's best to leave them where they are.

 And sometimes... if you can't beat them, join them.
 If birds are constantly nesting where you don't want them to, try putting up a bird house nearby.

 To be sure you know what you are dealing with, start by identifying what kind of bird's nest it is.
 Native birds' nests are protected and can't be moved if the birds are actively nesting.
-For a simple summary of the Migratory Bird Treaty Act of 1918, visit the Maryland Department of Natural Resources (even if you aren't in MD, this is a great summary of the law that protects birds and their nests nationwide).
+For a simple summary of the Migratory Bird Treaty Act of 1918, visit the U.S. Fish and Wildlife Service.
+This is a great summary of the law that protects birds and their nests nationwide.
 They have links to additional information you might find helpful.
 You can also check with wildlife authorities in your state before removing bird nests, to make sure that your actions are legal.
 There are a few situations where they may tell you it's OK to remove the nest: